 [0:52] Narrator: The Department of Energy provides NASA with RTGs for spacecraft, including those used for the Curiosity and Perseverance rovers.
-The RTG holds plutonium dioxide, which is mainly plutonium-238, a radioactive isotope, or “radioisotope,” that’s made to have an imbalance in the number of protons and neutrons in each atom’s nucleus.
+The RTG holds plutonium oxide, which is mainly plutonium-238, a radioactive isotope, or “radioisotope,” that’s made to have an imbalance in the number of protons and neutrons in each atom’s nucleus.
 In a quest to re-establish stability, the atoms shed particles in a process known as “decay,” during which the material radiates a steady flow of heat.

 Sabah Bux: The way the RTG works is that plutonium-238, it's just a hot rock.
 And we take that heat and we convert it into electricity.
 So, it's similar to how a solar cell works, where a solar cell you shine light and you get electricity.
 Well, in the Radioisotope Thermoelectric Generator, it takes the heat from plutonium and converts it into useful electricity.

 Narrator: Some of the heat from Curiosity and Perseverance’s nearly 11-pound hot rock also flows throughout the rovers.

 [2:01] Sabah Bux: Mars gets very cold, and the RTG is in the back, kind of like the tail of the rover.
 So there's heat pipes that are drawing the heat from the RTG and distributing over the rover to keep it warm.
 The rejection side, or the cold side, of the RTG is around 200 degrees C, so there's plenty of heat to keep the rover nice and toasty.